 |Holbein Acryla Gouache Mixing Set||

-1. M. Graham Primary Gouache 5 Tube Paint Set – Best Gouache Paint Set
+3. M. Graham Primary Gouache 5 Tube Paint Set – Best for Artists on Budget

 This paint set is small, but it has every color that you need to get started painting with gouache.
 It includes five 15mL tubes of Cobalt Blue, Naphthol Red, Azo Yellow, Ivory Black, and Titanium White.
 These five shades will allow you to mix secondary and tertiary colors with ease.